T809DATA/T809DATA_2024/03_linear_regression/README.md

 N, D = X.shape
 ```

 We need to define how many basis functions we are going to use and determine the mean vectors that we are using.
-We also have to define the variance, `sigma`.
+We also have to define the variance, `var`.
 We do this arbitrarily.

 ```
-M, sigma = 10, 10
+M, var = 10, 10
 mu = torch.zeros((M, D))
 for i in range(D):
     mmin = torch.min(X[:, i])
     mmax = torch.max(X[:, i])
     mu[:, i] = torch.linspace(mmin, mmax, M)
-fi = mvn_basis(X, mu, sigma)
+fi = mvn_basis(X, mu, var)
 ```

 *Output*